ziglee/groovydxf/README.md

 drawing.save('sample.dxf')
 ```

-Copyright © 2000 Cassio Landim
+Copyright © 2000 Cassio Landim.
 This work is free.
-You can redistribute it and/or modify it under the
-terms of the Do What The Fuck You Want To Public License, Version 2,
-as published by Sam Hocevar.
+You can redistribute it and/or modify it under the terms of the Do What The Fuck You Want To Public License, Version 2, as published by Sam Hocevar.
 See the COPYING file for more details.

 ![Alt text](http://www.wtfpl.net/wp-content/uploads/2012/12/wtfpl-badge-1.png "WTFPL")